beeware/briefcase/docs/en/reference/platforms/macOS/index.md

 Any Boolean or string value can be used for an `Info.plist` value.

+### `installer_resources`

+/// note | Only used for PKG packaging
+///

+A path, relative to the project root, to a directory of additional resources to include in the PKG installer.
+The contents of this directory are added alongside Briefcase's own installer resources (such as the welcome screen and license), and can be referenced by the installer's distribution definition.

+These resources are part of the installer itself, they are used while the installer is running, and are not installed onto the target machine.

+DMG and ZIP "installers" do not carry resources, if you define `installer_resources` while using one of those formats, the setting will be ignored.

 ### `min_os_version`

 The minimum macOS version that the app will support.
 This controls the value of `MACOSX_DEPLOYMENT_TARGET` used when building the app.